 © AAVB

 Project promoter

 Bouregreg Valley Development Agency (AAVB)

 GIZA NORTH | EGYPT

 URBAN DEVELOPMENT PROJECT IN NORTHERN GIZA IN CAIRO

 (KAWMEYA - IMBABA AND AL WARRAK)

 THE PROJECT

 Kawmeya, a model of sustainable urban redevelopment in a poor neighbourhood

-Since the 1990s, the Governorate of Giza has launched an integrated urban redevelopment project for the 950.000 inhabitants of the neighbourhoods of Imbaba and AlWarrak.
+Since the 1990s, the Governorate of Giza has launched an integrated urban redevelopment project for the 950,000 inhabitants of the neighbourhoods of Imbaba and Al Warrak.
 Following the transformation of the old Imbaba airport site into a mixed-use urban zone, plans are now underway for the development of the Kawmeya sector.
 This urban redevelopment project will provide new basic public facilities, job and revenue-creating activities and public spaces.
-Two public service centres will thus be created in Kawmeya and neighbouring zones will be developed through restoration of buildings, improved roads and upgrading of essential services (water, energy, sanitation, etc).
+Two public service centres will thus be created in Kawmeya and neighbouring zones will be developed through restoration of buildings, improved roads and upgrading of essential services (water, energy, sanitation, etc.).
 The project is also exploring the feasibility of a development plan for the urban zone to the west of the ring road, which has been strongly impacted by the expansion of irregular settlements.

 This project for the development of a precarious neighbourhood received the UfM label in 2014.
+The Kawmeyya project has been included in the national budget of the Egyptian government.

-70 HECTARES OF THE KAWMEYA DISTRICT REDEVELOPED
+HECTARES OF THE KAWMEYA DISTRICT REDEVELOPED

 50,000 BENEFICIARIES OF

 THE PROJECT IN KAWMEYA

 250,000 POTENTIAL USERS OF THE NEW KAWMEYA

 PUBLIC SERVICES AND FACILITIES

 GIZA NORTH SECTOR

 Giza North is mainly made up of the neighbourhoods of Imbaba and Al Warrak; in 2006 it concentrated nearly 878,000 inhabitants over 1,319 hectares.
 This undeveloped urban area, the most densely inhabited in Egypt, suffers from increased urbanisation.